 ABSTRACT.
 When a suitable partial ordered relation is attached to a Γ -semihyperring, it results into an ordered Γ -semihyperring.
-Concepts of an ordered Γ -semihyperring, Γ -band, idempotent Γ -semihyperring, totally ordered Γ -semihyperring, negatively ordered Γ -semihyperring are introduced which are useful to study derivation on ordered Γ -semihyperrings.
+Concepts of an ordered Γ -semihyperring, Γ -band, idempotent Γ -semihyperring, totally ordered Γ -semihyperring, positively ordered Γ -semihyperring, negatively ordered Γ -semihyperring are introduced which are useful to study derivation on ordered Γ -semihyperrings.
 Derivation is nothing but an additive mapping fulfilling the Leibniz rule.
-In this paper, we introduce the concept of (σ, τ) -derivation which is a generalization of σ -derivation and derivation on an ordered Γ -semihyperring.
+In this paper, we introduce the concept of (σ, τ) -derivation which is a generalization of σ -derivation and derivation on Γ -semihyperring and study some properties of (σ, τ) -derivation on an ordered Γ -semihyperring.
 Some results reflecting different natures of (σ, τ) -derivation depending on natures of the endomorphisms are encountered.